 On an aesthetic note we feel using round wood timber framing provides our guests with an antidote to the harsh angular structures we’re surrounded by in every day life and reminds us all, that just because its man made, it can still eloquently compliment its surroundings, as if it had come up from the ground it stands on.
-The frames for the Shacks are Sweet Chestnut, while the rest of the wood used has been locally sourced from the Swinton Estate itself.
-The Shacks are spread out around the edge of our woodland with sweeping views across the valley and moorland.
+The frames for the Tree Lodges are Sweet Chestnut, while the rest of the wood used has been locally sourced from the Swinton Estate itself.
+The Tree Lodges are spread out around the edge of our woodland with sweeping views across the valley and moorland.
 Surrounded by trees, guests can enjoy these views from the privacy of their verandah.

 An upper mezzanine with one double bed, this is accessed via a ladder and is definitely one for the more romantic, adventurous and limber!
 You can also gaze at the stars through the skylight set into each shack ceiling.

 Three, 3 x 2ft.6in single beds are nestled in the middle mezzanine, it is about 1.5 metres (5ft) of the ground and feels like the cosiest of places to settle down for the night.
 Perfect for kids, or big kids alike.

 Under the middle mezzanine is a secret hideaway containing a double bed.
 Don’t expect a full height ceiling under here, think of it like a luxury ‘bottom bunk’.
 A curtain can be drawn for a little extra privacy.